brianmcn/Zelda1RandoTools/doc/use.md

 Open Cave Icon - Mouse-hovering the open-cave icon will highlight any open cave locations you have not yet marked, using green [GYR highlights](#general-gyr).

+Question mark icon - Mouse hovering this brings up the "Mouse Hover Explainer" which explains the effects of hovering many different elements in the tracker.

 Timer - Displays the amount of time you have spent on the seed

 'Pause/Reset timer' button - Click this to pause the timer.
 You will then be given options to click on, to either resume or reset the timer.